Housing First Model

 What is Housing First?

-1) Provide access for individuals experiencing homelessness.
+- Provide access to housing for those experiencing homelessness.

 MHAOK's Housing Models